-So it is with this renewed sense of curiosity and two toddlers in tow, that I humbled myself to become a tourist in my own city.
-(Well technically, not my city anymore, I am after all a Lake County gal.)
+So it is with this renewed sense of curiosity and two toddlers in tow that I humbled myself to become a tourist in my own city.
+(Well, technically, not my city anymore, I am, after all, a Lake County gal.)
 With a free afternoon to explore Chicago, we felt it was finally time to visit the Skydeck atop the Sears *ahem*… Willis Tower.

 Meant to keep antsy tourists in line entertained while they wait, my kids couldn’t resist them.
 The displays situate you above a Chicago landmark, then shoot you up 103 floors above them for an aerial view.
 It’s activated by an elevator button, and what toddler can resist an elevator button?

-For the literate members of your party, there are other displays to keep you busy while waiting in line as well as a 9-minute movie telling the story of the structure.
-As we were lucky enough to not have any lines, we sped our way through.
+For the literate members of your party, there are other displays to keep you busy while waiting in line, as well as a 9-minute movie telling the story of the structure.
+As we were lucky enough not to have any lines, we sped our way through.
 Ok, so maybe I am still a little bit jaded.

 The Skydeck also houses more Chicago exhibits up top along with the required gift shop.
 I like to think I have a healthy respect for history, but who can bother to read a placard when they can look at this…

-And let’s get down to brass tacks: If you choose to drive downtown it will probably suck.
+And let’s get down to brass tacks: If you choose to drive downtown, it will probably suck.
 Even if the expressway gods smile down upon you, loop traffic is never kind, parking is crazy expensive, and sometimes the garages are full.
 To bypass this headache, take the Metra Train in.
 As Genevieve attests, it’s a fun experience with the kids in and of itself.